-It is not desirable for the aimpoint to be too close to a detector edge, an ACIS chip or node boundary.
-In order to avoid the dithered image from crossing such boundaries, default pointing offsets were applied on ACIS detectors.
-Since the aimpoint has been drifting, the default offset has been adjusted accordingly during the course of Chandra operation.
-Table 1 summarizes these default offset implementations on ACIS-I and ACIS-S. They are illustrated in Figures 11 and 12 with green arrows.
+It is not desirable for the aimpoint to be too close to the edge of an ACIS chip or node boundary.
+In order to avoid the dithered image of on-axis targets falling off the edge or crossing node boundary, default pointing offsets were applied on ACIS detectors.
+Since the aimpoint has been drifting, the default offset has been adjusted accordingly during the course of the Chandra operation.
+Table 1 summarizes these default offset implementations on ACIS-I and ACIS-S. They are illustrated in Figures 12 and 13 with green arrows.
+The new default offset to be applied in Dec.
+2013 are recommended by this memo.